alaindet/date-pickle/docs/draft.md

 ```

 ## `DatePicker` "peeking" days from previous and next months
-- The `DatePicker` has a distinctive algorithm to calculate items, so that days from the previous and next month are shown, if the current month's days do not start on monday and/or do not end on sunday
+- The `DatePicker` has a distinctive algorithm to calculate items, so that days from the previous and next month are shown to fill the weeks, if the current month's days do not start on monday and/or do not end on sunday
 - This behavior is completely expected by any date picker, but please mind that, since calculated items are more than the days of their month, most likely the **first** item is **NOT** is the first day of the month and the **last** item is **NOT** the last day of the month
 - Also, days "peeking" from previous and next months always have `isDisabled: true` by default, regardless of the `min`/`max` values